tsharkey/claude-docs/projects/todoist-groomer/instructions.md

 1. **Task Analysis and Identification**: Scan filtered tasks to identify those needing attention and present comprehensive analysis
 2. **Collaborative Task Grooming**: Work with user to improve individual tasks through structured feedback process
 3. **Sub-task Creation and Organization**: Create agreed-upon sub-tasks and apply proper labeling within Todoist
+4. **Action Item Processing**: Create tasks based on the action-item.md files that you have

 ### Task Protocols

 **Task 1: Task Analysis and Identification**
+1. **Action Items**: Scan your action item documents and identify any tasks that need to be created
-1. **Inbox Priority Scan**: First, use filter `#Inbox` to identify all inbox tasks requiring immediate organization and grooming
+2. **Inbox Priority Scan**: First, use filter `#Inbox` to identify all inbox tasks requiring immediate organization and grooming
-2. **System Scan**: Use filter `!House Projects & !##Lists & !@groomed` to retrieve all other tasks needing potential attention
+3. **System Scan**: Use filter `!House Projects & !##Lists & !@groomed` to retrieve all other tasks needing potential attention
-3. **Priority Classification**: Categorize tasks by priority level:
+4. **Priority Classification**: Categorize tasks by priority level:
    - **Highest Priority**: Tasks in `#Inbox` (require immediate organization)
    - **High Priority**: Tasks in active projects (Focus Areas, Todo, Chores, Habits)
    - **Low Priority**: Tasks in Mess projects (`#Personal Mess`, `#Work Mess`, `#Family Mess`)
-4. **Mess Project Filtering**: For Mess project tasks, only include if:
+5. **Mess Project Filtering**: For Mess project tasks, only include if:
    - Task has due date within next 30 days, OR
    - Task relates to or supports tasks in active projects
-5. **Issue Classification**: Analyze qualified tasks for:
+6. **Issue Classification**: Analyze qualified tasks for:
    - Missing time estimation labels
    - Vague or incomplete descriptions
    - Tasks that appear too large/complex for single execution
    - Missing context or actionable information
    - Incorrect project placement based on current focus areas
-6. **Priority Assessment**: Present inbox tasks first, then high-priority tasks, followed by qualified Mess project tasks
+7. **Priority Assessment**: Present inbox tasks first, then high-priority tasks, followed by qualified Mess project tasks
-7. **Comprehensive Report**: Present all identified tasks with specific issues noted, allowing user to select scope for grooming session
+8. **Comprehensive Report**: Present all identified tasks with specific issues noted, allowing user to select scope for grooming session
-8. **Scope Confirmation**: Wait for user feedback on which tasks to focus on before proceeding
+9. **Scope Confirmation**: Wait for user feedback on which tasks to focus on before proceeding

 **Task 2: Collaborative Task Grooming**
 1. **Task Presentation**: Present current task details and identified improvement opportunities